s4pun1s7/ai-dev-support/findings/interpretation-issues.md

 ### Issue Summary

-Based on the described interaction, the AI system demonstrated poor interpretation of provided data (link), resulting in inadequate or incorrect responses.
+**CONFIRMED CASE STUDY**: Based on a real GitHub Copilot conversation, the AI system demonstrated poor interpretation of a Spotify link, resulting in multiple fabrication errors including wrong artist identification and incorrect lyrics.

+**Note**: This is currently our only verified real-world example.
+Additional test cases in this project are simulated for framework development purposes.

 ### Key Problems Identified